Automagillly/CSR-automagically/README.md

 # CSR-automagically

-CSR automation saves time and effort by creating certificates signing requests in one shot for multiple appliances This tool is intended for saving time and efforts dedicated for generating Certificate Signing Requests fo
+This tool is intended for saving time and efforts dedicated for generating Certificate Signing Requests.
+Use it at your own risk.

 Input files:
  CSR_infofile.csv, this file must be filled out with CSR related info, prior running the script.